clovaai/rexnet/README.md

 ReXNet can be trained with any PyTorch training codes including [ImageNet training in PyTorch](https://github.com/pytorch/examples/tree/master/imagenet) with the model file and proper arguments.
 Since the provided model file is not complicated, we simply convert the model to train a ReXNet in other frameworks like MXNet.
 For MXNet, we recommend [MXnet-gluoncv](https://gluon-cv.mxnet.io/model_zoo/classification.html) as a training code.

-Using PyTorch, we trained ReXNets with one of the popular imagenet classification code, rwightman's [pytorch-image-models](https://github.com/rwightman/pytorch-image-models) for more efficient training.
+Using PyTorch, we trained ReXNets with one of the popular imagenet classification code, [Ross Wightman](https://github.com/rwightman)'s [pytorch-image-models](https://github.com/rwightman/pytorch-image-models) for more efficient training.
 After including ReXNet's model file into the training code, one can train ReXNet-1.0x with the following command line:

     ./distributed_train.sh 4 /imagenet/ --model rexnetv1 --rex-width-mult 1.0 --opt sgd --amp \
      --lr 0.5 --weight-decay 1e-5 \
      --batch-size 128 --epochs 400 --sched cosine \
      --remode pixel --reprob 0.2 --drop 0.2 --aa rand-m9-mstd0.5

+Using droppath or MixUP may need to train a bigger model.

 ## License